diana-pilvar/DM-materials-ELIXIR-EE/FAIR_page.md

 The **data** is all the resources that have been used or produced during and at the end of the research project.
 > Examples: text, spreadsheets, images, 3D models, software, audio files,   video files, reports, surveys, patient records, abstract ideas,  measurements, statistics, raw biological sequence (DNA, RNA, amino acid), slides, workflows, algorithms, codes, databases.

-This means that when using the term data in the FAIR Principles context, it does not just mean data, but any of the resources produced.

 The **metadata** is all of the descriptive information that helps to find/reuse/interpret the digital resource.
 “Data about data”
 >Examples: image files contain metadata about the date picture was taken, resolution, size, what equipment was used etc.